 During Q4-10 and Q1-11 SALTA acquired mineral properties in the Oculto and La Sarita districts.
 Environmental reports and certain community work are required before proceeding with exploration.
-SALTA received a very positive report ion its Incahuasi copper-gold porphyry prospect that adjoins Las Burras to the west and south.
+SALTA received a very positive report on its Incahuasi copper-gold porphyry prospect that adjoins Las Burras to the west and south.
 More surface work is required prior to drilling.

 In early March 2011, Silex Argentina made a US\$1,100,000 payment to SALTA as the final property payment on the Castor-Quevar II option agreement.
 Salta retains a 1% NSR.
 Silex has the right to purchase 50% of this NSR for US\$1,000,000.
-The decision to mine the property as an underground operation was abandoned and work is focused on developing the property as an open pit.
-An updated resource and a statement by Golden Minerals are expected in early 2012.
+The decision to mine the property as an underground operation was abandoned and work is focused on developing the property as an open pit and underground operation.
+An updated resource and development plan by Golden Minerals are expected in early 2012.

 Salta completed five core holes on the Las Cuevas sediment hosted gold showing.
 Assays results are disappointing except for a one-metre interval that assayed 11 g/t Au.
+Management believes the property holds exploration and requires more core drilling.

 Salta acquired the right to purchase a 100% interest in the Pancho Arias Cu-Mo porphyry deposit, including 100% of the NSR.
 A drill program is in the planning stage.
+Pancho Arias is the most northerly of the three Miocene porphyry showings in the Santa Rosa Mineral District.

-In the El Oculto silver district, Salta acquired a 100% interest in one property for cash and holds the exclusive right by option to acquire a 100% interest in a second property for cash and a NSR.
+In the EI Oculto Mineral District, Salta acquired a 100% interest in one property for cash and holds the exclusive right by option to acquire a 100% interest in a second property for cash and a NSR.

-In development by Lumina Copper, Salta added to its claim position to the west and southwest of the Taca Abajo deposit.
+In 2011, Salta added to its claim position to the west and southwest of Taca Taca, an advanced stage mid-size Cu-Mo-Au deposit in Salta province north western Argentina.

-Salta is focused on three principal minerals districts: the Pancho Arias District, the Oculto District and the Taca Taca deposit area.
-In addition, exploration is planned on several other prospects.
+Salta is focused on three principal minerals districts: the Santa Rosa Mineral district, the Oculto Mineral district and Taca Taca Mineral district.
+In addition, follow up exploration is planned on several other prospects.

 In June 2011 Salta completed six core holes on the Las Burras Cu-Mo-Au porphyry prospect.
-Assays revealed the presence of a potentially large Cu-Mo-Au mineral system at Las Burras.
+Assays in drill core suggest the presence of a potentially large Cu-Mo-Au mineral system at Las Burras.

-In the Taca Taca Mineral District, the Taca Bajo Cu-Au-Mo deposit is being drilled by Lumina Copper.
+In the Taca Taca Mineral district, the Taca Taca Bajo Cu-Au-Mo deposit was drilled by Lumina Copper.
 Salta Expl has interests ranging from 33.3% to 100% in seven (7) properties that adjoin Taca Bajo to the west.
-The Company has mobilized an exploration crew to initiate the first phase of a three phase program.
+The Company mobilized an exploration crew to initiate the first phase of a three phase program, which includes trenching, MMI and ICP geochemistry and drilling.

-The Company has completed seven drill holes on the Pancho Arias Cu-Mo porphyry prospect and five drill holes on Incahuasi Cu-Mo-Au porphyry prospect in the Pancho Arias Mineral District.
+The Company completed seven drill holes on the Pancho Arias Cu-Mo porphyry prospect and five drill holes on Incahuasi Cu-Mo-Au porphyry prospect in the Santa Rosa Mineral district.
 Assays are pending.
-Please refer to the Company's news release of May 22-12.
+Please refer to the Company's news release of May 22, 2012.
+The Company issued a news release on August 1, 2012 with encouraging molybdenum assays over long intervals from surface outcrop to total depth.
+The drill program on Incahuasi confirmed the property has porphyry style mineralization and significant potassic alteration with pyrite/chalcopyrite mineralization from surface to total depth.
+Cu values are in the 0.10% range over 200+ metre intervals.
+The geology of Incahuasi is complex and more exploration and is recommended.